-Explore the four pillars that Georgia State will use to build its next strategic plan, as written by President M. Brian Blake to the university community during his first 100 days in office:
+Explore the four pillars that Georgia State will build upon, as written by President M. Brian Blake to the university community during his first 100 days in office:

 RESEARCH AND INNOVATION

 For 25 years, Georgia State has ranked among the top research universities and has been distinguished by the tremendous expansion of its innovative research enterprise.
 For the past four years we have been the highest-ranked university without an engineering, medical or agricultural school.
 From across disciplines and through collaboration, we are helping to solve the complex challenges of the 21st century.
 Georgia State research is on an incredible trajectory.
 From FY11 through FY21, our research expenditures have more than doubled from $93 million to nearly $200 million, and our scholarly publications, citations and press mentions have never been higher.
 Can we double this productivity over the next decade?
 We will ambitiously pursue this continued research growth and impact as we refresh and expand our community of faculty, staff and student scholars.

 Georgia State is committed to student success and has eliminated achievement gaps based on race, ethnicity and income.
 We are a nationally recognized leader in this area, but we need to continue to push ourselves to go even further.
 We have dramatically increased graduation rates in our baccalaureate and two-year programs, but we can and should do more.
 We should continue our ambitious drive toward even better outcomes.
 The effort will require us to be even more committed to developing and scaling innovative, evidence-based student supports and first-of-their-kind academic pathways that enable our students to earn meaningful, affordable credentials.